livMatS/RDM-Wiki-public/rdm/dtool/src/020_gui/005_quick_start.md

 ![README.yml content](./img/330_dataset_data_content.png)

-The `.dtool` directory contains administrative andstructural metadata distributed into several small files.
+The `.dtool` directory contains administrative and structural metadata distributed into several small files.

 ![.dtool content](./img/340_dataset_.dtool_content.png)

 It is designed to be both machine-processible but also human-readible.
-For that purpose, it holds a `README.txt` describing the meaning of all items within:
+As such, it holds a `README.txt` describing the meaning of all items within:

 ![.dtool/README.txt content](./img/345_dataset_.dtool_readme_content.png)

-Worth mentioning at this point is the `manifest.json`.
+The `manifest.json` holds size and checksums of all items at the point of freezing, making any illegal tempering with the items of the frozen dataset immediately noticeable:

 ![.dtool/manifest.json content](./img/350_dataset_manifest_content.png)

-It holds size and checksums of all items at the point of freezing, making any illegal tempering with the items of the frozen dataset immediately noticeable.

 For more information on the structure of a dataset, refer to the software authors' [publication](https://peerj.com/articles/6562/#) [^2].